valloho/GameOfLife/README.md

 ## Rules
-The *Game of Life* is a **two-dimensional grid of square cells**, each of which is in one of two possible states, *live or dead*, (or populated and unpopulated, respectively).
+Furthermore, the *Game of Life* is a **two-dimensional grid of square cells**, each of which is in one of two possible states, *live or dead*, (or populated and unpopulated, respectively).
 Every cell interacts with its eight neighbours (adjacent cells).
 After each step in the game, the following *rules* apply:

 * Any live cell with fewer than two live neighbours dies, i.e. underpopulation.